 Complaints and Disputes

-The Macmillan Lotteries are licensed by the Gambling Commission.
+The Macmillan Lotteries are licensed in Great Britain by the Gambling Commission.
 The Gambling Commission defines a complaint as an expression of dissatisfaction, whether spoken or written, about any aspect of the way the licensee conducts their licensed activities.
 For example, a complaint may be:

 - • About the outcome of a gambling transaction